×

 Best Practices for Engaging with NFTs in 2025

-- Diversify Investments: Balance art NFTs with utility-driven assets like RWAs or gaming tokens.
+Diversify Investments: Mix art NFTs with utility-driven ones, like tokenised real-world assets or gaming tokens.

-- Engage with Communities: Platforms like X and Discord provide insights on emerging projects, drops, and undervalued collections.
+Engage with Communities: Platforms like X (Twitter) or Discord give early insights on drops and undervalued collections.

-- Understand Tax Implications: Selling or trading NFTs may trigger capital gains tax.
-Use tools like Koinly and consult a tax professional.
+Understand Taxes: Selling or trading NFTs may trigger capital gains.
+Use tools like Koinly or consult a tax expert.

 Risks and Challenges

-NFTs transcend hype, combining artistic expression with functional utility.
-From high-value fine art to tokenised real-world assets and gamified loyalty programmes, NFTs empower creators, engage consumers, and redefine ownership.
-With a projected $230 billion (₹20,600 crore) market and innovations in AI-metaverse fusion, the next wave promises infrastructure rather than speculation.
+NFTs today are more than hype but they’re owned, verified, and functional.
+From high-value digital art to tokenised real-world assets and gamified loyalty programmes, NFTs empower creators, engage consumers, and redefine ownership.
+The projected $230 billion NFT market is just the beginning.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 Please do your own research before investing and seek independent legal/financial advice if you are unsure about the investments.